esotericpig/jeso/README.md

 // Uses the OSFamily enum
 println( Sys.OS_FAMILY );

-// Gets a System property and ignores SecurityException if thrown (will return the specified default value)
+// Gets a System property and ignores SecurityException if thrown
+// (will return the specified default value or null)
-// - If you use System.getProperty(...), then it can potentially throw a SecurityException,
+// - If you use System.getProperty(...), then it can potentially throw a SecurityException, but
-//   but you might want your app to continue to work even if "os.name" is blocked from being read println( Sys.getSafeProp("os.name",null) );
+//   you might want your app to continue to work even if "os.name" is blocked from being read println( Sys.getSafeProp("os.name") ); // If not set, null is the default value println( Sys.getSafeProp("os.name","Unknown") );
 ```

 ### [BotBuddy Package](#code)